excelsky/msan622/final-project/README.md

 This

 The lie factor
-The data density
+The data density is farily high.
+I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
+In other words, I alloted three times more space for the main panel to the side panel.
-The data to ink ratio
+The data to ink ratio is farily high.
+I intentionally got rid of the background of a plot.
+I made them white and added blue dotted tick marks.
+I incrased the font size of both the axis labels and tick marks in order to increase a readability.

 ![IMAGE](2heat.jpg)